 Our founders have decades in the business.
 As do our key strategic partners.

-Typically, when a new designer comes on board, they might work behind the scenes, in somewhat of an apprentice capacity for months or longer if needed.
+Typically, when a new employee comes on board, they might work behind the scenes, in somewhat of an apprentice capacity for months or longer if needed.

 Why is that?